dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/Python.md

 			- Self-Inverse:
 				- Something XOR'd with itself results in 0
 				- A ^ A = 0
+- Multithreading in Python
+	- Multithreading in Python is limited
+	- CPython - standard Python implementation cannot run threads *truly* in parallel (datacamp.com)
+	- Only a single thread is allowed to execute at a time due to the global interpreter lock (GIL)
 - Python Web-socket
 	-